tinars/langgraph-rag-system/README.md

 ## ⚠️ Note

-This project was created during the course "LangGraph – Develop LLM-powered agents with LangGraph" by Eden Marco.
-The main purpose of this project is personal learning and practice.
+his project was developed during a course to deepen my understanding through hands-on implementation and practical experimentation.

 ---
 ## 📧 Contact